Defunct townships of Cuyahoga County, Ohio: Newburgh Township

 Newburgh Township was organized on 15 October 1814, some years after the settlement of Newburgh had been established.
 Originally, the area's natural resources were significant enough that Newburg was the leading settlement in Cuyahoga County, causing Cleveland to be referred to as "the town on the lake, six miles from Newburgh," although Cleveland's location on Lake Erie soon led to its dominance.
 Cleveland first annexed part of Newburgh Township in 1867 and continued to expand through the next several decades, eventually absorbing the village of Newburgh and most of the rest of the township by 1905.
 The village of Newburgh Heights was incorporated in 1904, although it has since been reduced in area significantly.
 Today, Newburg Township is divided between four cities and three villages: Brooklyn Heights, Cleveland, Cleveland Heights, Cuyahoga Heights, Garfield Heights, Newburgh Heights, and Shaker Heights.

 Orange Township

 Orange Township was formed in 1820.
 It included the modern communities of Beachwood, Hunting Valley, Moreland Hills, Orange, Pepper Pike, and Woodmere, plus part of Chagrin Falls Township.
 The first settler was Serenus Burnett, who arrived in 1815.
 It was named after Orange, Connecticut, the hometown of several early settlers.
+James Abram Garfield, who became 20th President of the United States, was born on 19 November 1831 in a log cabin in Orange Township.